Potato Flautas

 Flautas are crispy tacos also known as taquitos.
 They are typically fried in oil but I also like to make them in my air fryer which I highly recommend if you’re interested.
 I also provide instructions on frying them in oil the traditional way!

-My mom used to make potato flautas a lot when I was little, and I was the biggest fan!
+My mom made potato flautas a lot when I was little, and I was the biggest fan!
 I added homemade tofu cheese to this recipe for extra protein and nutrients, and it did not disappoint.
 They are pretty fun to make and I can guarantee that you’ll want to make them again!

 a pan of mexican potatoes on the stove.